 Mitigating cybersecurity risk

 Our corporate information security policy and program are aligned with the federal NIST Cybersecurity Framework for risk management.
 To further mitigate cybersecurity risk, our policy and program are assessed by third-party experts, and we maintain specialized insurance for possible liability resulting from a cyberattack on our assets.
-We also internally exercise and test our incident response and disaster recovery plans as part of Devon’s corporate emergency preparedness program.
-In 2021 and 2022, we have been building on our disaster recovery capabilities with field and business unit exercises and security training.

 A culture of prevention and compliance strengthens our digital security.
 All employees take cybersecurity awareness training during onboarding and through annual refresher training.
 Teams that have access to sensitive data take specific training and employees receive recognition if they help us avoid cybersecurity events.
 Our Code of Business Conduct and Ethics, the Information System General Usage Policy and related policies provide guidance on our information systems.